MnrGreg/TransferScheduler/README.md

 ## Features
 - **Non-Monotonic Nonces**: Allows for non-sequential scheduling of transactions at arbitrary points in time, independent of previous transactions.
 - **Transfer Restrictions**: `notBeforeDate` and `notAfterDate` dates ensure that transfers are only executed within the valid time frame. `block.timestamp` is used for comparison.
-- **Relayer Gas Compensation**: The contract [compensates](./contracts/src/TransferSchedulerV2.sol#L185-L190) relayers for their ETH gas spend in WETH.
+- **Relayer Gas Compensation**: The contract [compensates](./contracts/src/TransferSchedulerV4.sol#L214-L219) relayers for their ETH gas spend in WETH.
 An additional gas percentage commission is added to compensate relayers for their `MaxPriorityFeePerGas` tip, compute costs, and opportunity costs.
-  - The gas compensation is calculated as `block.basefee * 140000 (gas usage) * (1 + relayGasCommissionPercentage / 100)`.
+  - The gas compensation is calculated as `block.basefee * 140000 (gas usage) * (100 + relayGasCommissionPercentage) / 100`.
-  - `relayGasCommissionPercentage` is initialized at contract deployment for each chain (100% for Sepolia).
+  - `relayGasCommissionPercentage` is initialized at contract deployment for each chain (50% on Base Mainnet).
   - The WETH payment to the relayer is included automatically as part of the contract transfer.
   - If insufficient WETH is available, the relayer will not broadcast the transaction.
 - **Gas Price Threshold**: Transfers will not execute if the network gas price `block.basefee` is higher than the user specified threshold `maxBaseFee`.